Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lesson6.md

 ## Wrap Up
 - First thing's first - download the code, and **read the documentation**.
 - Try to map logic that might be broken.
+This will help in detecting potential vulnerabilities and cases to deep test.